albamvv/LangGraph-and-Ollama/04.Text to MySQL Query Chatbot/README.md

 # 3️⃣ LangGraph AGENTS: Automating query execution with AI

 ## Overview

+This project uses LangGraph and LangChain to build an AI-powered agent capable of querying an SQL database intelligently.
+The agent can:
+- Perform iterative database queries to refine results.
+- Detect and recover from query errors.
+- Answer questions based on the database structure and content.

 - **Agents can:**
   - Query the database multiple times to refine their answer.
   - Recover from errors by detecting failed queries and regenerating them.